YTFetcher CLI

 - Example:

-ytfetcher from_channel -c TheOffice -f json --no-timing
+ytfetcher channel TheOffice -f json --no-timing

 --languages